web3labs/ink-verifier-image/README.md

 docker build . -t ink-verifier:develop
 ```

-# Reproducible Build
+## Reproducible Build

+> 🐉🐉 Reproducible builds only works w/ cargo-contract >= 2.0.0-alpha.4
+> and contracts generated with that version.

-You can build your contract by running the image directly but we highly recommend to use the provided command line tool.
-Besides running the reproducible build, the tool also packages the relevant files into a handy `package.zip` file with the directory struture that is required for verification.
+You can build your contract by running the image directly but we also provide a handy command line tool.
+In the following section we will explain how to generate your verifiable contract package using both methods.

-## Building with command line tool
+### Building with Command Line Tool

 1. Install the command line tool [here](./cli/README.md#install)
 2. Change to the directory cointaing the smart contract source code
 3. Execute the tool to generate the package

-## Example

-> 🐉🐉 Reproducible builds only works w/ cargo-contract >= 2.0.0-alpha.5
-> and contracts generated with that version.
+#### Example <!-- omit from toc -->

 To generate example ink! contract install the specific version of the cargo-contract tool: